 When a person dies, there is a risk of someone committing fraud with the deceased's Social Insurance Number (SIN).
 Informing Service Canada of the death reduces the possibility of anyone fraudulently using the SIN.

-When you provide us with the SIN, we will record that information.
-However, you will still be able to use the deceased's SIN for estate purposes.
-If you do not have the card or you cannot remember the SIN, you can make a request to obtain a Confirmation of SIN from Service Canada.
+When you provide us with this information, the SIN record will be annotated to indicate the person is deceased, but you can still use the deceased’s SIN for estate purposes.
+If you cannot remember the SIN, the legal representative of the estate can make a request to obtain a confirmation of SIN of the deceased individual from Service Canada.

 For information about the Social Insurance Number program, call 1-800-206-7218 and select option “3”.

 - Date modified: